-All Saints church is a Grade I Listed Building, and its height and positioning mean it dominates the views around the area, especially the view down All Saints Avenue.
+All Saints church is a Grade I Listed Building, and its height and positioning mean it dominates the views around the area, especially looking down the treelined All Saints Avenue from Belmont Crescent.
 It defines the landscape and sets the tone of the area.
+The Townscape Assessment identifies this as a key view.